MatiasG19/arduino-remote-switch/docs/BuildInstructions.md

 - Comment in `#define WEBSITE_ON_EXTERNAL_WEBSERVER`
 - Set the IP address in the `src.ino` file and save.

+2. Create a directory on your server e.g. `remote-switch` and copy `web/src/config.json` to it

+- `mkdir remote-switch`

-2. In `web/src/index.htm`
+3. In `remote-switch/config.json`

-- Set the `URL` constant to the IP address of the arduino ethernet shield
+- Set the `apiUrl` constant to the IP address of the arduino ethernet shield
+- (optional) Change the `title`

 3. Deploy the webserver using docker

+- `cd` into `remote-switch` directory
-- docker build -t remote-switch .
+- docker pull ghcr.io/matiasg19/remote-switch:latest
-- docker run -p 80:80 remote-switch
+- docker run -p 80:80 -v ./config.json:/usr/share/nginx/html/config.json remote-switch

 4. Test if the website can be reached by typing the IP into the web browser.